SolhavenGames/Elementals-of-Tulia/TuliaArc/CharacterArcs/AeriArcTulia.md

 - Aeri meets Is'ale | The two don't get along immediately, due to Aeri's pride.

 ### ⦿ **E-Year 2038**
+- Aeri meets Zero | Aeri is put off by the soldier... but agrees to work alongside him.
 - Aeri begins listening to Terkou, mainly through Teira.
 They don't entirely agree with his outlook, but stay for Teira...